amirgholami/adahessian/README.md

 ## Introduction
 ![Block](imgs/diagonal_illustration.png)

 AdaHessian is a second order based optimizer for the neural network training based on PyTorch.
 The library supports the training of convolutional neural networks ([image_classification](https://github.com/amirgholami/adahessian/tree/master/image_classification)) and transformer-based models ([transformer](https://github.com/amirgholami/adahessian/tree/master/transformer)).
+Our TensorFlow implementation is [adahessian_tf](https://github.com/amirgholami/adahessian/tree/master/adahessian_tf).

 Please see [this paper](https://arxiv.org/pdf/2006.00719.pdf) for more details on the AdaHessian algorithm.